Skullians/GroupChat/README.md

 # In progress...

 Coming soon: Implementing customization through a configuration file; Will allow server admins to change the chat colors, the name of the captain rank, maxiumum members per group, etc.

+# License

+This plugin is licensed under the MIT License.
+For more information, please refer to LICENSE.